-As at June 2022
+As at September 2022

 Monkeypox is a viral infection usually associated with travel to West Africa, spread by very close contact with someone with monkeypox.
 It is usually a mild ‘self-limiting’ illness – meaning it most cases it resolves itself without treatment, with most people recovering within a few weeks.
 The main symptoms are:

 - Unusual rashes or lesions on the body such as the face or genital area

 A rising number of monkeypox cases in the UK is prompting a warning to people in the Isle of Man.

 While no cases have been reported on the Island, and the risk remains low to the general public, people are being asked to be aware of the symptoms.

 Be alert to any unusual rashes or lesions on any part of your body, especially genitalia.

 Those who may be at higher risk include anyone who changes sexual partners regularly, or has close contact with individuals that they don't know.
 It’s important to stress that this is not an illness that affects one community more than any other and it’s not a sexually transmitted disease.
 It is spread by close contact with an infected person or through touching clothing, bedding or towels used by someone with the monkeypox rash.

 What to do